UnladenCoconut/CACpp/README.md

 # CACpp
 ## Hello There.

+##Prerequisites
+You must have installed Visual Studio, with Windows SDK.

 ### Build guide:
 Use build.bat or debug.bat for release and debug builds respectively.
 You may need to edit the path to point to your Visual Studio install.